Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Sharia Law and Prohibitions

-Visitors to Dubai must familiarise themselves with the strict prohibitions imposed by Sharia law, as transgressions against these regulations can result in severe penalties.
+Visitors to Dubai must familiarise themselves with the strict prohibitions of Sharia law, as transgressions of these regulations can result in severe penalties.
 Although the Sharia Court only deals with offences by Muslims, visitors must obey laws rooted in the Sharia system.
-So, it is essential for tourists to be aware of these laws and to respect the local customs and traditions when visiting the country.
+It is essential for tourists to be aware of these laws and to respect local customs and traditions when visiting the country.

 Here are three key prohibitions to keep in mind:

-– Criticising the government: Dubai has strict laws against criticising the government, especially on social media.
+• Criticising the government: Dubai has strict laws against criticising the government, especially on social media.
 Visitors should exercise caution and avoid any negative comments or posts about the government to prevent legal repercussions.
+This is especially pertinent during the current conflict, where online commentary about the security situation or government response can result in prosecution.

 Environmental Safety in Dubai